Victoria Car Accident Lawyers

-Other Types of Melbourne Car Accident Claims We Cover
+Other Types of Car Accident Claims We Cover

-When it comes to claims involving cars, many times the accident will not fall immediately into the TAC no-fault benefit world.
-And yet there is still common law compensation to be had from the TAC or others for those injured when the injury occurs:
+When it comes to claims involving motor vehicles, many times the accident will not fall immediately into the TAC no-fault benefit world.
+However, there is still common law compensation to be had from the TAC or others for those injured.
+When the injury occurs:

-- By the use of a motor vehicle, as opposed to the driving of a motor vehicle.
+- By reason of the use of a motor vehicle, as opposed to the driving of a motor vehicle.

-- In a car accident of any type in the scope of their work duties.
+- When the car accident of any type occurs while in the scope of their work duties.

-- The car responsible for your accident is not a Victorian registered vehicle, and in such situations, you will be dealing with an out of state insurer
+- The car responsible for your accident is not a Victorian registered vehicle, and in such situations, you will be dealing with an out-of-state insurer for that vehicle.

 - In a car accident where the fault lies with the roadway itself, such as in how it has been constructed or maintained.

-Both require a mindset that has an understanding of how other insurance companies see a common law claim, and especially when you are looking at other areas of the law.
-Our firm is especially well placed to seek such common law compensation as our Henry Carus represented parties in litigation in all states, and has in-depth understanding of road construction and maintenance claims.
+Both situations require a mindset that has an understanding of how other insurance companies see a common law claim, and especially when you are looking at other areas of the law.
+Our firm is especially well placed to seek such common law compensation as our Henry Carus in the past as an insurance lawyer, represented parties in litigation from all states, and has an in-depth understanding of road design, road construction and road maintenance claims.

 - Replacement of lost or reduced earnings, both past and future.

-- Compensation for the pain and suffering you endured as a result of the accident.
+- Compensation for the pain and suffering you have endured and will endure for the rest of your life, as a result of the accident.

-There are four practices one could engage in that would be considered distracted driving including:
+There are four practice areas one could engage in that would be considered distracted driving including: